averias/redis-time-series/README.md

 ## Commands
 After creating a `RedisTimeSeries` from `RedisTimeSeries::create` you can issue the following async commands.
-All of them return a `Promise` if the command was executed successfully, otherwise and `Error` will be thrown.
+All of them return a `Promise` if the command was executed successfully, otherwise, an `Error` will be thrown.

 ### `Create`
 Creates a new time-series with an optional array of labels and optional retention.
 If the time-series `key` already